A. Introduction to Translation

 - Explain the major events that occur during the tRNA charging reaction.

-A group of tRNA molecules, with slightly different anticodon sequences, which can recognize the same codon are called isoacceptor tRNAs.
-For example, suppose we have the codon 5’-UUU-3’.
-A tRNA containing either 3’-AAA-5’, 3’-AAG-5’, or 3’-AAI-5’ anticodons can recognize this codon, according to the wobble rules (see Table 11.1).
-Note that these isoacceptor tRNAs are charged by the same aminoacyl-tRNA synthetase and therefore, bear the same amino acid.
+A group of tRNA molecules, with slightly different anticodon sequences, which recognize the same mRNA codon sequence are called isoacceptor tRNAs.
+For example, suppose we have the codon 5’-UUU-3’ in the mRNA. tRNA molecules containing either 3’-AAA-5’, 3’-AAG-5’, or 3’-AAI-5’ anticodons can recognize this mRNA codon, according to the wobble rules (see Table 11.1).
+Note that these isoacceptor tRNAs are charged by the same aminoacyl-tRNA synthetase and therefore, bear the same amino acid (phenylalanine).
 Alternatively, a tRNA with the 3’-GGU-5’ anticodon can recognize two codons: 5’-CCA-3’and 5’-CCG-3’ according to the wobble rules.
 Both codons encode proline.

-Why would a cell use this wobble phenomenon?
+Why is it advantageous to use this wobble phenomenon?
 Wobble gives the cell tremendous flexibility in codon:anticodon interactions.
 A single mRNA codon can be recognized by more than one tRNA anticodon, and a single tRNA anticodon can bind to more than one mRNA codon.
-This flexibility allows a cell to save energy in the synthesis of tRNA molecules.
+This flexibility allows translation to occur at a reasonable rate and allows a cell to save energy in the synthesis of tRNA molecules.
 Instead of assembling 61 different types of tRNA molecules (one type for each possible sense codon, minus the three stop codons), a cell can get away with synthesizing only 30-40 types of tRNA molecules, with some tRNAs recognizing multiple codon sequences.

 - What is meant by wobble?